Featured in...

 If you don’t have the money to pay the fine, you should contact Citizens Advice or another debt charity.

-Can parking charge notices be enforced in Scotland?
+Can parking fines be enforced in Scotland?

 When you feel a parking charge is unfair or wrong, you can challenge it.